architecture/network

 - Acquire a pooled output buffer sized to the number of output neurons.

-- Input nodes: directly assign provided input values.
+- Input nodes: assign values by explicit

 - Copy the pooled buffer into a fresh array (detaches user from the pool) and release the pooled buffer back to the pool.